Next Departure on January 24 - 2026

 Spending a whole week certainly heightens your chances of seeing more of what this vast area has to offer.
 Even more, broadening your horizon, to witness what Manu National Park has in store for you.

 Travel by car isn’t the only thing, cruising down the river in the motorboat, waving to the animals on the banks.
 Not to forget trekking through the lush forests, listening to the birds overhead, and the monkeys lounging in the trees.
 This tour creates an overflowing experience that will knock your socks off.
+From the wildlife to the dramatic scenery that encapsulates you.
+Get ready and pack to visit one of the most biodiverse places on the planet, the real highlights are the wildlife and the ancient tribes

 Macaw Clay Lick is one of natures most remarkable displays in the Amazon Rainforest.
 Visiting Casa Matsiguenka you will experience how the Red and Green Macaws congregate each day to feast on the clay of these ancient banks.